 Eligibility: This internship is available to current students or individuals who have received a graduate degree in the aquatic sciences within 2 years of application.
 Applicants from outside the US are eligible to apply but are responsible for obtaining the appropriate (J-1) visa to work in the U.S.

 Applications: To apply for the ASLO Science Communication Internship, please submit the following via email to Dr. Adrienne Sponberg, ASLO Director of Communications and Science.
-Applications must be received by midnight EST, May 25, 2018.
+Applications must be received by 11:59 pm EST, May 25, 2018.

 - Cover letter (2 pages max) stating your communication interests, career goals, and what you feel you can contribute to ASLO’s Communication programs.
 In your letter, indicate whether you are interested in the 12 week or 24 week internship or both.

 - Short form resume including your most relevant coursework.